 Think about the kinds of instances that lead people to make a purchase on their phone.
 It’s rarely a casual browsing kind of situation, and more of an ‘I need it now’ action.
 Google has actually coined a term for this experience: micro-moment.
 It is “an intent-rich moment when a person turns to a device to act on a need – to know, go, do, or buy.”

 Your potential customers are no different.
 You should imagine your audience asking Google the specific question that your business is uniquely primed to answer.
-Once you know how to do keyword research and you figure out the commonly searched phrases relevant to your business, your mission is to sprinkle them throughout your content and website SEO settings to let Google know that your website provides the best solution for users.
+Once you know how to do keyword research and you figure out the commonly searched phrases relevant to your business, your mission is to use them intentionally throughout your content and website SEO settings to let Google know that your website provides the best solution for users.

 The search engine loves to point its users in the right direction, so it’s important to use keywords in a way that matches the intent of relevant search queries.
 If you’re feeling stuck, these Wix SEO tips can help you immensely when it comes to getting started with your own DIY SEO.
 Check out our guide on the best keyword research tools to find the right fit for your site.